hanmarjacobs/CS401-final/README.md

 with the numbering of posts in the edit dropdowns, but it does create an empty rectangle at the bottom of the home page.

+Also, if someone uses a '`' in their post, the post will be cut off prematurely.
+If it is present in their post name, then the second half of the title - after the '`' - will be read as the content of their post, and the body of whatever text they wrote will be skipped over.

 ## Features

 From the home page, you can read all blog posts and access the pages